-- Click System > Content > Configuration> Update.
+- Click System > Content > External Content > Update.

-- Ensure the Enabled dial is selected and click Update.
+- Ensure the False option is selected and click Update.

-Once external content has been disabled, you will need to specify a custom group whose basemaps will be shown in the basemap gallery.
+Once external content has been disabled, you must specify a custom group whose basemaps will be shown in the basemap gallery.

-Living Atlas of the World is a collection of ready-to-use geographic content available from ArcGIS Online.
-It can be disabled from your ArcGIS Enterprise portal for disconnected environments.
-However, you can still use Living Atlas boundary layer content in a disconnected environment by downloading files from My Esri and publishing them to your portal as feature layers.
+ArcGIS Living Atlas of the World is a collection of ready-to-use geographic content available from ArcGIS Online.
+It can be disabled from your portal for disconnected environments.
+However, you can still use ArcGIS Living Atlas boundary layer content in a disconnected environment by downloading files from My Esri and publishing them as feature layers.